Joint Notice of Information Practices

 At UMass Memorial Health, your privacy is a priority.
 We follow strict federal and state guidelines to maintain the confidentiality of your medical (protected health) information.
 We also follow state guidelines regarding how long we must store your medical records and the requirements for proper disposal.

 Protected health information (PHI) is any information about your past, present or future health care, or payment for that care that could be used to identify you.
 Members of our workforce and our business associates may only access the minimum amount of protected health information that they need to complete their assigned tasks.

 Use and Disclosure of PHI

-When you visit a UMass Memorial Health Care facility, we use and disclose your protected health information to treat you, to obtain payment for services and to conduct normal business known as health care operations.
+When you visit a UMass Memorial Health facility, we use and disclose your protected health information to treat you, to obtain payment for services and to conduct normal business known as health care operations.
 We may also share information with a contracted business associate who must meet our privacy and security requirements.
 Examples of how we use and disclose your information include:

 - Treatment – We document each visit and/or admission.
 Documentation may include your test results, diagnoses and medications, and your response to medications or other therapies.
 This allows your doctors, nurses and other clinical staff to provide the best care to meet your needs.